kenwer/detectorist/README.md

 # Fish Model Viewer

-A desktop application for viewing images and running a local AI model to perform object detection.
-This application is designed for easily inspecting image datasets and testing model performance with adjustable parameters like confidence and Non-Maximum Suppression (NMS) thresholds.
+A desktop application for viewing images and running local AI to perform object (fish) detection.
+This niche application is designed for inspecting image datasets and testing model performance with adjustable parameters like confidence and Non-Maximum Suppression (NMS) thresholds.
 It features support for various image formats, including Sony RAW (.arw) files, and displays selected EXIF information.

 ![Main application interface](https://github.com/user-attachments/assets/a90bffff-b038-4a0c-aa35-e71d57ba8e63)